 Students commence the development of a career portfolio that involves designing their career plan, CV and a professional webfolio which can be used to market students skills and abilities to prospective employers.
 This enables students to evidence the incremental growth of their interrelated business and professional skills.

 The unit is based on an action learning model which aims to continue to develop students skills in critical thinking, problem solving and collaborative working through group and teamwork, interactive class-based activities, team-based projects and a case study approach to business issues.
 Students in this unit are expected to work in diverse team environments, while developing beneficial lifelong skills such as organisational skills, conflict management skills, problem solving skills, research skills and communication skills.

 BPD1100 - Integrated Business Challenge

-Students must also have successfully completed a minimum of 8 units.
+All students must also have successfully completed a minimum of 8 units.

 |1.||Understand the skills, knowledge and attributes of a business professional in order to substantiate the design of an effective career eportfolio;|

 |2.||Develop professional career eportfolio (webpages) of relevant skills and experiences, Career SWOT analysis, coherent Career Plan and CV;|